 Linguistics is a concentration offered under the linguistics and comparative literature major at University of California - Los Angeles.
-We’ve pulled together some essential information you should know about the bachelor’s degree program in linguistics, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, and more.
+We’ve gathered data and other essential information about the bachelor’s degree program in linguistics, such as diversity of students, how many students graduated in recent times, and more.

 You can jump to any section of this page using the links below:

 Information about average full-time undergraduate tuition and fees is shown in the table below.